felixCheungcheung/mixing_secrets_v2/README.md

-# MS21: A NEW VERSION OF MIXING SECRETS DATASET FOR MUSIC SOURCE SEPARATION
+# MS500: A NEW VERSION OF MIXING SECRETS DATASET FOR MUSIC SOURCE SEPARATION

-This is an accompanying repository of my my [master thesis](https://zenodo.org/record/7116102#.YzR0L3ZBzBU) and a submission to Late Breaking Demo of International Society of Music Information Retrieval 2022: MS21: A NEW VERSION OF MIXING SECRETS DATASET FOR MUSIC SOURCE SEPARATION
+This is an accompanying repository of my my [master thesis](https://zenodo.org/record/7116102#.YzR0L3ZBzBU) and a submission to Late Breaking Demo of International Society of Music Information Retrieval 2022: MS500: A MULTI-TRACK DATASET FOR HIERARCHICAL MUSIC SOURCE SEPARATION

 ## Citation
 ```